Mk007V2/timecapsule/README.md

 MAIL_USE_SSL=False
 MAIL_USERNAME=your_email@gmail.com
-MAIL_PASSWORD=your_generated_app_password # Use a Gmail App Password LOCAL_TIMEZONE=Etc/GMT-5 # Replace with your server's local timezone (e.g., Asia/Almaty)
+MAIL_PASSWORD=your_generated_app_password # Use a Gmail App Password
 ```
-Replace MAIL_USERNAME, MAIL_PASSWORD with your own login details.
-Also replace Etc/GMT-5 with your local timezone(Currently set to Kazakhstan time)
+Replace MAIL_USERNAME, MAIL_PASSWORD with your own login credentials.

 #### 2.3 Run python code
 ```